One True Physics

 Photons

 Photons aren’t elementary particles - they’re composite objects made of dark matter “buckyballs” moving through an omnipresent dark fluid medium.
+They might only be momentum effects in dark matter fluid.
+The original particles ejected from the sun may have completely disintegrated into the dark fluid wave.

 Atomic Nuclei